formkit/docs-content/essentials/installation.md

 ## Default theme

-The default FormKit theme (called "genesis") can be added via CDN or by installing the `@formkit/themes` package:
+The default FormKit theme (called "genesis") can be added via CDN or by installing the `@formkit/themes` package.

 ### CDN Usage

-To load `genesis` via CDN, supply it to the `theme` property of your `defaultConfig`.
+To load `genesis` via CDN, supply it to the `theme` property of your `defaultConfig`:

 <client-only>